shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/17-Postgre-SQL/05-Queries/01-Readme.md

+## SQL code

+### Unique and Not Null

+CREATE TABLE world_food (
+    id SERIAL PRIMARY KEY,
+    country VARCHAR(45) UNIQUE NOT NULL, -- Unique and not null constraint for the country column rice DOUBLE PRECISION,
+    wheat DOUBLE PRECISION
+);

+### Like

 In PostgreSQL, the `LIKE` keyword is used in conjunction with the `WHERE` clause to perform pattern matching in a query.
 It allows you to search for a specified pattern within a column.

 Here's a simple breakdown: